Conversion Of Partnership Firm Into Limited Liability Partnership Firm

 The applicants should firstly fill the Service Request Number (SRN) of the RUN-LLP Form which was issued when filing the proposed names.

-The Name of the LLP which is proposed should be given along with the Name, Address, Registration, and Partnership Agreement details of the Partnership Firm.
+The name of the proposed LLP should be given along with the name, address, registration, and partnership agreement details of the partnership firm.

-The attachments to be furnished with the form includes the following:
+The attachments to be furnished with the form include the following:

 1. Statement of Consent of the Partners,